 - The variables ethnicity (Hausa), place of sale (Koira Tegui and Niamey 2000), and purchase reason (breeding and resale) are significant at 10%.

 Table 2 presents the results related to the analysis of variance, the overall significance test, and the goodness of fit.

-Table 2: Analysis of variance table, global significance test and goodness of fit.